bevy-cheatbook/bevy-cheatbook/src/input/mouse.md

 sensitivity settings), to provide a good experience on both types of hardware.

 **Note:** the `Line` unit is not guaranteed to have whole number values/steps!
-At least macOS does non-linear scaling / acceleration of scrolling at the OS level, meaning your app will get a fractional number of lines even when using a regular PC mouse with a scroll wheel.
+At least [macOS][platform::macos] does non-linear scaling / acceleration of scrolling at the OS level, meaning your app will get weird values for the number of lines, even when using a regular PC mouse with a fixed-stepping scroll wheel.

 ## Mouse Motion